zabulus/core/doc/README.external_routines.txt

-When Firebird wants to load an external routine (function, procedure or trigger) into its metadata cache, it gets (if not already done for the database*) the external engine through the plugin external engine factory and ask it for the routine.
+When Firebird wants to load an external routine (function, procedure or trigger) into its metadata cache, it gets (if not already done for the database*) the external engine through the plugin external engine factory and asks it for the routine.
 The plugin used is the one referenced by the attribute plugin_module of the external engine.

 * This is in Super-Server.
-In [Super-]Classic, different attachments to one database creates multiple metadata caches and hence multiple external engine instances.
+In [Super-]Classic, different attachments to one database create multiple metadata caches and hence multiple external engine instances.